-The number one thing that crossdressers are searching for on the internet is information on crossdressing makeup.
+The number one thing that crossdressers are searching for on the internet is information about crossdressing makeup.
 Inquiries vary but the majority are about foundation and large size artificial fingernails.
 I will start with foundation and you will find the fingernails on my CROSSDRESSER FINGERNAILS PAGE.

 Crossdressing makeup is needed to look like women and use many of the same products that women do.
 Where a woman might get away with little or no makeup most crossdressers cannot.
 The right makeup product in the correct places will create the wonderful illusion that you are looking for.
-I recommend contouring your face with cream foundation and there are some great links on this site to help you.
+I recommend contouring your face with powder foundation and there are some great links on this site to help you.
 You can use contouring to change the look of your facial features such as narrowing your nose, round off your square chin, create cheek bones, and disguise your Adam’s apple.
 If you don’t know how to contour you need to learn.

 Most people put foundation on first all over the face and in some cases the neck along with the chest.
 Then follow with eyes, lips, etc. I guess that’s because it’s called foundation so it should be on the bottom of everything else.
 For many years I did also until I discovered a method that reduced the time it took to get ready.
 The foundation we should be looking at is really the skin on your face.
 That is what we are going to apply the makeup on.
 The better the surface you paint on the better it looks so preparation pays off.

-My system for crossdressing makeup process saves me time by getting the difficult stuff out of the way first.
+My system for the crossdressing makeup process saves me time by getting the difficult stuff out of the way first.
 The difficult steps are typically where you make the mistakes that take time to correct or require starting over from scratch.
 This technique for crossdressing makeup process focuses on completing the eyes first which allows you to make corrections as needed.
-Once they are perfect you move on to the foundation and contouring which are easy last.
-The jumping back and forth between steps is intentional and is where the time savings is achieved.
+Once they are perfect you move on to the foundation and contouring which are easy, last.
+The jumping back and forth between steps is intentional and is where the time savings are achieved.
 Basically instead of waiting for something to dry or set you jump ahead a step or two and do something else.
 Then you go back and finish the previous step.

 What follows is what I do and why I do it.